 The operating environment for civil society therefore continues to shrink.
 The LANGO, in particular, has been used by government authorities to break up meetings and trainings conducted by NGOs and community-based organizations.
 Authorities have claimed that the LANGO requires groups to receive permission from local authorities before holding meetings, trainings, and other events.
 However, the LANGO does not have any such requirement.

-Over the past several years, numerous prominent opposition politicians ,civil society leaders and NGO staff members have been arrested on spurious charges.
+Over the past several years, numerous prominent opposition politicians, civil society leaders, and NGO staff members have been arrested on spurious charges.
 There have also been calls for NGOs to be suspended or shut down due to allegedly violating the “political neutrality” clause of the LANGO.
 Additionally, there have also been reports that protests have consistently been shut down and protesters detained without legal justification.
 In December 2018, hundreds of participants gathered in the Phnom Penh’s Democracy Square to mark 70 years since the signing of the Universal Declaration of Human Rights.
 However, they, too, were met with “restrictions”, such as a limitation to gather only in the square.
-The 2020 Law on the State of Emergency in response to the COVID-19 pandemic exacerbates the increasing restrictions on rule of law and fundamental freedoms, particularly on civil society, by giving the RGC more legal tools to mute dissenting voices.
+In February 2023, the Prime Minister shuttered probably the last remaining independent media, the Voice of Democracy (VOD), without any due process, due to their criticism of the government on a transparency issue.